Are you searching for bonding activities for couples to do together that will make you connect with your partner?

 We often compared our relationship to others and it made us struggle to meet up.

-So, we decided to ditch it all and come up with simple yet perfect activities for couples to do together.
+So, we decided to ditch it all and come up with simple bonding activities for couples to do together.

 For us, everything was effortless; we could talk about anything, laugh about everything and do many things together.